daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to adjust the playback speed of embedded audio without distortion of pitch
+#### The user must be able to adjust the playback speed of embedded audio without distortion of pitch or pronunciation

-The user must be able to control the playback rate of embedded audio, enabling faster or slower listening according to their preference.
+Users must be able to control the playback speed of embedded audio.
+Speed adjustments must maintain natural pitch and clear pronunciation.
+The reading app should provide audio previews demonstrating different playback rates, enabling users to make informed selections.
-Playback speed adjustments must preserve the natural pitch of the audio to maintain clarity and intelligibility.
-To support user decision-making, the system could offer a preview of the audio at the selected speed before applying the change.

 Priority: Must-have